 Part 2: Institutional Reforms: Decentralisation in Service Delivery

-Part 3: Financing and Policy Paradigms: Redefining the Role of State
+Part 3: New Financing and Policy Paradigms: Redefining the Role of State

 Shailender Kumar Hooda is Associate Professor at the Institute for Studies in Industrial Development, New Delhi, India.
 He completed his PhD in Economics from Jawaharlal Nehru University, New Delhi.
 He has over a decade of teaching and research experience.
 Previously, he taught at the University of Delhi and Maharshi Dayanand University, Rohtak, and has worked with the National Council of Applied Economic Research and the National Institute of Public Finance and Policy, New Delhi.
 He works on the political economy of health and healthcare, health economics and policy, decentralisation in health, corporatisation of healthcare, health and pharmaceutical industry, institutional economics and applied econometrics.
 He specialises in handling large-scale survey data relating to the Indian economy, and in conducting and designing primary surveys.
 His writings have appeared in magazines, newspapers and reputed journals.
-He has delivered various projects funded by the World Health Organisation (WHO) and the Indian Council of Social Science Research (ICSSR), New Delhi.
+He has delivered several projects funded by national and international agencies.